scripting/fargoPublisher/worknotes.md

 It's a reverse-chronologic list of updated outlines.

-Patterned after changes.xml which we used to bootstrap weblogs.com, in 2000.
+Patterned after <a href="http://www.weblogs.com/api.html#10">changes.xml</a> which we used to bootstrap weblogs.com, in 2000.